Rakott krumpli is a Hungarian layered potato dish with sausage and boiled egg, brought together with sour cream and baked to perfection.

 Living on the Great Hungarian Plain gives me a whole world of smoked Hungarian sausage or kolbasz to choose from.
 I usually ask my local supplier what is particularly good at the time!

-Anything from kielbasa to chorizo and salami to isterband, really go to town!
+Anything from kielbasa to chorizo and salami to isterband, go to town!

 Does the type of potatoes I use matter?

-Floury potatoes are not as available in Hungary and they tend to crumble when being sliced after you have boiled them.
-They will still work but you will not get those beautiful defined pieces of potato.
+Floury potatoes are not as available in Hungary, and they tend to crumble when being sliced after you have boiled them.
+They will still work, but you will not get those beautifully defined pieces of potato.

-Something like Marfona or Desiree are about as floury as you want to go.
+Something like Marfona or Desiree is about as floury as you want to go.
 If the season is right, Cyprus potatoes are awesome in this recipe.

 Can I use low-fat sour cream?